its-a-lisa/its-a-lisa-blog/content/posts/2021-01-01-starting-2021-with-a-new-start-and-no-mail.md

 tags:
   - newyear
 ---
 A scenario happened to me that is all too familiar -- I tried to find an email and realized that my inbox was too clunky and it was a futile attempt.
 This was not the first time or a new thing to happen, but the timing did happen to be at the end of an already frustrating year.
-Therefore, it led me to declare pubically that I was going to Do Something About It.
+Therefore, it led me to declare publically that I was going to Do Something About It.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think in honor 2020 being a shit year &amp; my progress with treating my OCD/OCPD (which hoarding is a symptom)... <br><br>...
 I am going to declare &#39;Mailbox Zero&#39; with physical and virtual mail. <a href="https://t.co/uF1f5ktQPw">pic.twitter.com/uF1f5ktQPw</a></p>&mdash; Alyssa Feola (@its_a_lisa) <a href="https://twitter.com/its_a_lisa/status/1344733460498419714?ref_src=twsrc%5Etfw">December 31, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>